chrisgnorris/seeknz-scraper/README.md

 1. Make it ignore queries it has already done - so it can run daily
 2. Add in more info (i.e date etc)
 3. Add in better salary data
-4. Save to an existing Excel file for better usability
+4. Save to an existing Excel file for better usability - i.e make it append as opposed to overwriting (maybe move to Pycharm)
 5. Mine job requirements and keywords
 6. Recommend jobs